wulff/puppet-drupal/README.md

     git clone git@github.com:wulff/puppet-drupal.git

-Before you can run Puppet, you must modify the default values in the `manifests/site.pp` file.
+Before you can run Puppet, you must create a file named `settings.pp` in the `manifests` folder (the folder containing the `sites.pp` file.
+The file must contain the following settings, which are used in various manifests and templates:

+    $authorized_key = 'YOUR SSH PUBLIC KEY'
+    $mysql_password = 'YOUR DESIRED MYSQL ROOT PASSWORD'
+    $username = 'YOUR DESIRED USERNAME'
+    $mail = 'YOUR E-MAIL ADDRESS'
+    $github_user = 'YOUR GITHUB USERNAME'
+    $github_token = 'YOUR GITHUB TOKEN'

 Finally, use Puppet to setup all the required packages (you can add `--noop` to perform a dry run):

     sudo puppet --verbose --modulepath=/path/to/puppet-drupal/modules /path/to/puppet-drupal/manifests/site.pp

+The sudo manifest assumes that you have created a group named wheel.